IPhone 5c: Apple accessories

-During the iPhone's media event, Apple announced a case for the iPhone 5C that is available in six colors: black, white, pink, yellow, blue and green.
-Holes are cut out of the case to show the color of the iPhone's back through the case, making for an almost two-tone looking device (although this resulted in the "iPhone" inscription on the back to appear as "hon".)
+During the iPhone's media event, Apple announced a case for the iPhone 5c that is available in six colors: black, white, pink, yellow, blue and green.
+Holes are cut out of the case to show the color of the iPhone's housing through the case, making for an almost two-tone looking device (although this resulted in the "iPhone" inscription on the back to appear as "hon".)
 The cases and phone colors make for thirty different color combinations.
 The inside of the case is lined with soft microfiber, with the outside being made of silicone.
 This is the first time Apple released a case for an iPhone since the iPhone 4 with the iPhone 4 Bumpers.

-Apple also released a previously announced dock for the iPhone 5C, the first time Apple has made a dock since the iPhone 4.
+Apple also released a previously announced dock for the iPhone 5c, the first time Apple has made a dock since the iPhone 4.
 The dock has received overwhelmingly negative reviews on Apple's online store due to its incompatibility with phone cases.

 Reception

 Critical reception

-The iPhone 5C received mixed reviews, with praise for the phone itself, but criticism of the polycarbonate shell for lacking a 'premium' look and feel compared to the aluminum bodies of the iPhone 5 and iPhone 5S.
+The iPhone 5c received mixed reviews, with praise for the phone itself, but criticism of the polycarbonate shell for lacking a 'premium' look and feel compared to the aluminum bodies of the iPhone 5 and iPhone 5s.

-Most reviewers generally noted that the iPhone 5S offered more features (thanks to its 64-bit A7 SoC with the M7 motion co-processor) and storage space for a relatively small additional upfront cost (US$650 versus US$550 in March 2014) over the iPhone 5C, during the period that both phones were sold side by side.
-The 8 GB version of the iPhone 5C, released in 2014, was described as "unusable" as only 4.9GB was available to the user after installing iOS 8; in contrast to the iPhone 5S which offers a minimum of 16 GB of internal storage.
-The iPhone 5C was regarded as too expensive to compete with affordable flagship smartphones such as the Nexus 5 and OnePlus One, or smartphones designed for developing markets such as the Moto G.
+Most reviewers generally noted that the iPhone 5s offered more features (thanks to its 64-bit A7 SoC with the M7 motion co-processor) and storage space for a relatively small additional upfront cost (US$650 versus US$550 in March 2014) over the iPhone 5c, during the period that both phones were sold side by side.
+The 8 GB version of the iPhone 5c, released in 2014, was described as "unusable" as only 4.9GB was available to the user after installing iOS 8; in contrast to the iPhone 5s which offers a minimum of 16 GB of internal storage.
+The iPhone 5c was regarded as too expensive to compete with affordable flagship smartphones such as the Nexus 5 and OnePlus One, or smartphones designed for developing markets such as the Moto G.